 Commitment to Serve

 - Attend an initial training workshop (2.5 days), funded by and held at ASHA’s National Office.
-The next training, offered for 1.45 ASHA CEUs [PDF], is scheduled for June 2–4, 2019.
+The next training is scheduled for June 7-9, 2020.
+(This course has been registered for 1.45 ASHA CEUs.)

 - Complete a trainee site visit within the first two semesters after successfully completing the initial training